 About the Author

 Suzann Bresler Goldstein is a writer, poet, and author of a new memoir, FIGHTING BACK: Doing Battle with Cancer.
-Suzann posts essays and poems to her blog, WWW.SUZANNBGOLDSTEIN.COM.
+Suzann posts essays and poems to this blog.

 Born in Bridgeport, Connecticut, Suzann attended the University of Connecticut (UConn) but dropped out after only two years.
-She moved to New York City, moved in with friends and, while there, met the love of her life Ed Goldstein, married, and before long, became a full-fledged family with the arrival of daughters Stacy in 1964 and Valerie in 1966.
+She moved to New York City with friends and, while there, met the love of her life Ed Goldstein.
+They married, and before long, became a full-fledged family with the arrival of daughters Stacy in 1964 and Valerie in 1966.

 Valerie was three years old when she was diagnosed with bone cancer.
 She died six years later in January 1976.
-In February 1976 Suzann and Ed established THE VALERIE FUND (TVF), in their daughter’s memory.
-TVF is an organization that supports comprehensive health care for children with cancer and blood disorders.
-Today, there are seven TVF Children’s Centers located in seven major hospitals in New Jersey, the suburbs of Philadelphia and New York City.
+In February 1976 Suzann and Ed established THE VALERIE FUND, in their daughter’s memory.
+THE VALERIE FUND is an organization that supports comprehensive health care for children with cancer and blood disorders.
+Today, there are seven THE VALERIE FUND Children’s Centers located in seven major hospitals in New Jersey and New York City.
 Together, these Centers form one of the largest networks of hospital-based, outpatient healthcare facilities for children with cancer and blood disorders in the nation.
-TVF also offers Camp Happy Times, a free week-long summer camp for children with cancer.
+THE VALERIE FUND also offers Camp Happy Times, a free week-long summer camp for children with cancer.

-Suzann went on to earn a Master of Arts degree in sociology at Rutgers University, then entered the Ph.D. program in medical sociology.
+Suzann went on to earn a Master of Arts degree in medical sociology at Rutgers University, then entered their Ph.D. program.
 She left graduate school before completing the last of her doctoral course work to care for Stacy who was diagnosed with breast cancer at the age of 25.
 Stacy died 12 years later in 2001.

-The breast cancer center at the Rutgers Cancer Institute of New Jersey (RCINJ), in collaboration with Suzann and Ed, was renamed in memory of Stacy.
-It is now called the STACY GOLDSTEIN BREAST CANCER CENTER at RCINJ .
-RCINJ is the state’s only NCI-designated Comprehensive Cancer Center and one of only 45 such cancer centers in the entire nation.
+The breast cancer center at the Rutgers Cancer Institute of New Jersey, in collaboration with Suzann and Ed, was renamed in memory of Stacy.
+It is now called the Rutgers Cancer Institute of New Jersey .
+Rutgers Cancer Institute of New Jersey is the state’s only National Cancer Institute-designated Comprehensive Cancer Center and one of only 41 such cancer centers in the entire nation.